 And unlike yesterday, this time, I followed a real trail along the sea.
 And from my first kilometres from the harbour of Ballintoy, I knew that this portion of the trail would be spectacular.

 From Ballintoy, the Causeway Coast Way follows the coast to White Park Bay Beach.
-A portion of the path along the cliff is inaccessible at high tide, but I was prepared and inquired about the tide schedule before leaving this morning, so I had no problem accessing the long beach, which I followed for almost 3 kilometers.
+A portion of the path along the cliff is inaccessible at high tide, but I was prepared and inquired about the tide schedule before leaving this morning, so I had no problem accessing the long beach, which I followed for almost 3 kilometres.

 After, the trail becomes a bit steeper.
 It runs along the cliffs, up and down promontories and even passes under a rocky arch.
 It also passes through a few fields of sheep and offers spectacular views of the coastline and its particular rock formations.